jalacloud/Extended-Threat-Informed-Defence/README.md

-## Extended Threat-informed Defence (eTID)
+## eXtended Threat-informed Defence (XTID)

-A repository dedicated to the ongoing development, application and extension of threat-informed defense.
+A repository dedicated to the ongoing development, application and extension of threat-informed defence.